 1. Email your story to me (firstname.lastname@example.org).
 I won’t limit your words (though if it’s a long story I may break it into several pieces).
 There is no time limit.
 I will use this space to tell your stories for as long as you continue sending them to me.

 2. Tweet this post and share it on Facebook.

 3. Email a link to this post to someone who has inspired you with their radical love and ask them to share.

 We are all different, but our need for love and grace is universal.
 Let’s shine a light on that!
-Thank you so much for helping me!30-Day FREE Trial of Stay-at-Home Yoga today!
+Thank you so much for helping me!sign up for email updates here!